stepanataccolade/docsv2/sources/api.md

 ### Authentication

-Using our API requires authenticating with a Shippable API tokens.
+Using our API requires authenticating with a Shippable API token.
 To generate a token, follow instructions in our [Generate API token](acc_overview.md#api-tokens) section.

 These tokens must be placed in the header of your HTTP request.
 For example, if your API token has the value 10010, you can authenticate with curl as follows: